nsawatz/aws-resume/README.md

 The next step was setting up Git and CI/CD for the frontend.
 First, I created a repository on GitHub, initialized it locally, and added my files to the repository.
 This provided a simple way to track changes and push updates to my code.

 Next, I implemented GitHub Actions to automate deployments.
-By adding a .yml file in the workflow folder, I ensured that every push to the repository would automatically update my S3 bucket.
+By adding a ```yaml file in the workflow folder, I ensured that every push to the repository would automatically update my S3 bucket.
 I used two key GitHub Actions:

 * [GitHub Action to Sync S3 Bucket](https://github.com/jakejarvis/s3-sync-action): This syncs the latest source code with the S3 bucket.
 * [Invalidate AWS CloudFront action](https://github.com/marketplace/actions/invalidate-aws-cloudfront): This invalidates the CloudFront cache, ensuring that all new updates are immediately available on the CDN.